(Note: These photos are HUGE if you double click on them.)

 As has become the routine, I spent the preceding days getting the coach ready.
 I cleaned the inside over two days, and washed the outside the day before we left.
 That wash job takes no longer than it has in years gone by, but it sure wears me out.
 After the hour and a half or so it takes, I am whipped the rest of the day.
 The good part is that I have plenty of time to get these jobs done.

 It was our great pleasure to get the coach loaded, the house turned off and locked up, and climb aboard for our first day on the road.
-I’d have a lot of Kalifornistan traffic the first day which is not much fun, but the next two days would be wide open Interstate with relatively little traffic.
+I’d have a lot of Kalifornistan traffic the first day which is not much fun, but the next two days would be wide open interstate with relatively little traffic.
 Day four would find us battling Denver’s Friday traffic, but we’ve done so many times in the past.

-Pulling the hill towards Donner Summit.
+Pulling the hill toward Donner Summit.

 We decided to take I-80 over the Sierras this trip because of the huge Butte fire that was raging in the Sierras near SR88.
 While there was a lot more traffic on I-80, it was wide open freeway the entire day.
 We left home at 1030, and drove almost straight through, arriving at Winnemucca’s Walmart store a bit after 1700.
 Our only stop was at the Donner Summit rest area for lunch.